Malinau Regency

 Malinau Regency is a regency of North Kalimantan Province in Indonesia.
+It was created on 4 October 1999 from the western districts of Bulungan Regency.
 The administrative centre is the town of Malinau.
 The regency is home to the Kayan Mentarang National Park.
-It covers an area of 40,088.38 km2, and had a population of 62,423 at the 2010 Census and 82,510 at the 2020 Census; the official estimate as at mid 2021 was 83,796.
-It is the regency with the largest area in the province, as well as the least densely populated.
+It covers an area of 38,973.56 km2, and had a population of 62,423 at the 2010 Census and 82,510 at the 2020 Census; the official estimate as at mid 2024 was 87,582.
+It is the regency with the largest area in the province (containing over 55% of the provincial area), as well as the least densely populated.
 Other than that, Malinau is the only regency in North Kalimantan that is predominantly Protestant and the second most-developed region in North Kalimantan after Tarakan in terms of Human Development Index.

 History

 Malinau was originally a residential area inhabited by the Tidung ethnic group.
 Based on information from Tidung community leaders, the name Malinau originated when the Dutch settled an area formerly known as Selamban.
 At the time Selamban was inhabited by the Tidung Tribe, while across the Kabiran river the village Pelita Canaan was inhabited by the Dayak Abai tribe.
 When the Dutch arrived in Selamban they met a group of Abai who were harvesting sago from the sago palm, and asked the name of the river that ran between the two villages.
 The Abai did not understand the questions, and assumed the Dutch wanted to know what they were working on.
 One of the Abai said "Mal Inau" which means harvesting sago in the local Abai language; "mal" meaning making, while "inau" means tree.
 Thus the name Malinau was born.
 A map of the area made during the colonial period called the local river "the Malinau", and the area has been known as Malinau since.

 As people migrated into Selamban, it eventually grew much larger and became a town, renamed Malinau.
-When Bulungan Regency was divided in 1999, Malinau became the administrative centre of the newly formed Malinau Regency.
+When Bulungan Regency was divided on 4 October 1999, Malinau became the administrative centre of the newly formed Malinau Regency.
 In December 2012, Malinau Regency became part of the new province of North Kalimantan.